lindsbow102/Hangman-Game/README.md

-# Hangman-Game
+# Space-Hangman-Game

-Created a Hangman Game using javascript constructors and node js.
-The theme is space terminology--so grab your hats (or astronaut helmets).
+Space-Hangman is a game using javascript constructors and node js.
+The theme is astronomy-based.
+How well do you know your space terminology?